calibreapp/react-live-chat-loader/README.md

 `Messenger` component:

 - `color`: The theme color of the widget
-- `loggedInGreeting`: The greeting text that will be displayed if the user is currently logged in to Facebook.
+- `loggedInGreeting`: The greeting text that will be displayed if the person is currently logged in to Facebook.
-- `loggedOutGreeting`: The greeting text that will be displayed if the user is currently not logged in to Facebook.
+- `loggedOutGreeting`: The greeting text that will be displayed if the person is currently not logged in to Facebook.
 - `greetingDialogDisplay`: Sets how the greeting dialog will be displayed.
 - `greetingDialogDelay`: Sets the number of seconds of delay before the greeting dialog is shown after the plugin is loaded.

 For a list of options, refer to [Facebook Customer Chat Plugin documentation](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin#customization).

-**Please note**: Facebook Messenger will not load on localhost and you will need to configure your domain through the setup wizard in Facebook for it to load correctly.
+:warning: **Please note**: Facebook Messenger will not load on localhost and you will need to configure your domain through the setup wizard in Facebook for it to load correctly.